 Resources to learn Pivot Tables:

 One of the reasons for sluggish performance is that you are searching for something in a lot of un-sorted data.
 You are making Excel look for a needle in a hay-stack.
 Many times we inherit un-sorted data thru data imports.
 By sorting the data & using correct operators in lookup formulas, we can instantly speedup a sluggish workbook.
-If you feel that sorting the data is a pain, you can even automate it so that as soon as data is refreshed, you can initiate sort procedure (thru a simple VBA macro).
+If you feel that sorting the data is a pain, you can even automate it with Power Query or a sort procedure (thru a simple VBA macro).